 A native Delawarean, Penny Saridakis is a graduate of Ursuline Academy in Wilmington.
 She graduated from Boston College with a B.A. in Economics in 1989 and earned an M.B.A. from Columbia University in 1994.

 Former Vice President in the Global Debit Business at MasterCard International and at Citibank, both in New York, Penny returned to Delaware in 2002, and has been devoting her time to enhancing the quality of life here – in the areas of healthcare, education and the arts.
-In addition to her work with LDI, Penny currently serves in a variety of roles at ChristianaCare, including Chair of the ChristianaCare Council of Advisors, member of the Board of Directors, and Co-Founder/Co-Chair of the Young Friends of ChristianaCare, a group for high school students that focuses on leadership, learning and philanthropy.
-She serves on the Board of Easterseals Delaware & Maryland’s Eastern Shore, and serves on their Governance and Development Committees.
-Penny resides in Greenville with her husband, her 19-year old son and 18-year old triplets.
+In addition to her work with LDI, Penny serves on the Board of Easterseals Delaware & Maryland’s Eastern Shore, and serves on their Governance and Development Committees.
+She is the Co-Founder/Co-Chair of the Young Friends of ChristianaCare, a group for high school students that focuses on leadership, learning and philanthropy and is immediate past chair of ChristianaCare Council of Advisors.
+Penny resides in Greenville with her husband, her 21-year old son and 19-year old triplets.

 Mr. Schell is co-founder and CEO of the Ocean Atlantic Companies, a diversified group of real estate development, management, construction and brokerage firms primarily focused and operating in Southern coastal Delaware.
 Mr. Schell serves as the Managing Member of approximately 50 limited liability companies engaged in OAC’s various real estate activities and development projects.
 Prior to starting Ocean Atlantic in 1997, Mr. Schell worked as an investment banker for Merrill Lynch in Chicago.